A special wine can bring you back to a special occasion, loved one, event or a place.

 5. A personal touch

-If you choose a solid wood door, your decoration options include personalized plaques identifying this door as the entrance to your wine cellar.
+If you choose a solid wood door, your decoration options include plaques identifying this door as the entrance to your wine cellar.
 A custom woodworking shop can create fantastic decorative designs for you, or you can find a cellar door that already matches your decor.

 If your choice of door includes iron, you can be as creative as your credit card limit allows.
 There are some stunning designs out there in the world of wine and wine cellars.
 Your creativity will help you create a safe home for your wines with fit, form, function and beauty that will make you forever proud.